 ConvertKit is more user-friendly when you start building out segmenting and targeting your lists, BUT it’s a paid subscription from day one.

-MailChimp is free (ish*) up to 2000 subscribers so it can be a great saving as you get your email marketing off the ground.
-It’s super easy to transfer your subscribers so my advice if you are starting with just one opt-in is to go with MailChimp.
+MailerLite is free up to 1000 subscribers so it can be a great saving as you get your email marketing off the ground.
+It’s super easy to transfer your subscribers so my advice if you are starting with just one opt-in is to go with MailerLite.